EWaterman/EWaterman.github.io/_posts/Ch7/0007-02-01-finding-your-target-audience.md

 - **Don’t be afraid to repeat yourself.** Because Twitter is so crowded, people will often miss your posts.
 If you have important information to share, retweet it again the next day!
 Again, just don’t be obnoxious about it.

 - **Use those hashtags!** Using hashtags like #indiecomics, #comics, #webcomics… will help your posts be discovered by more people.
+Avoid clogging up a tweet with them though, or Twitter might think you’re spamming and lower the score of your post.

 - **Pin important posts to your page.** Got a Kickstarter running or a new piece of art to sell?
 Pinning key posts will stick them to the top of your page, ensuring more people see them when they click on your profile.
-Many people use their pinned post as a showcase of their art, often linking to other social media accounts, or websites where people can buy their products.
+Many people use their pinned post as a mini portfolio, often linking to other social media accounts, or websites where people can buy their products.

 - **Make polls.** Twitter polls are a great way to engage with your audience since they take a low amount of effort to participate in.